 The prescribing cascade – food-producing animals

-4.21 If there is no medicine authorised in the UK for a condition affecting a food-producing species, the veterinary surgeon responsible for treating the animal(s) may use the cascade options as set out in paragraphs 4.16 above, except that the following additional conditions apply:
+4.22 If there is no medicine authorised in the UK for a condition affecting a food-producing species, the veterinary surgeon responsible for treating the animal(s) may use the cascade options as set out in paragraphs 4.16 and 4.17 above, except that the following additional conditions apply:

-- any medicine imported from another Member State (option b(ii)) must be authorised for use in a food-producing species in the other Member State;
+b. any medicine imported from another country must be authorised for use in a food-producing species in that country;

 Antimicrobial and anthelmintic resistance

-- British Veterinary Association (BVA) information on responsible use of antimicrobials, including plans for veterinary practices, resources for animal keepers (farmers and pet owners), posters for practice waiting rooms (www.bva.co.uk and specialist divisions websites)
+- British Veterinary Association (BVA) information on responsible use of antimicrobials, including plans for veterinary practices, resources for animal keepers (farmers and pet owners), posters for practice waiting rooms (British Veterinary Association website and specialist divisions websites)

 - British Small Animal Veterinary Association (BSAVA) information to support practices in discussing and drawing up practice guidelines on responsible antibacterial use, including the PROTECT poster and associated guidance

 - British Equine Veterinary Association (BEVA) information on antimicrobial resistance, including the ProtectME toolkit and associated leaflets

 - Responsible Use of Medicines in Agriculture (RUMA) Alliance Guidelines on responsible use